1 College and Main

 Leave of Absence

 A leave of absence may be granted to a student who wishes to interrupt, but not permanently discontinue, enrollment at Capital University.
 Leaves of up to one academic year may be granted.
-Requests must be approved by the Dean of the college and submitted to the Adult and Graduate Office.
+Requests must be approved by the Dean of the college and submitted to the Office of the Registrar.
 A leave of absence allows a student to return without the necessity of re-applying.

 If the leave of absence is requested after a term begins but before the end of the ninth week of classes for traditional students, the student will receive a notation of W (for withdrawal from the course) on the academic record.
-For students enrolled in the Adult and Continuing Education program for an eight-week modular course or a summer session, a notation of W is recorded up through the end of the mid-point of the term.
+For students enrolled in the Center for Lifelong Learning, or for an eight-week modular course or a summer session, a notation of W is recorded up through the end of the mid-point of the term.
 Any leave of absence that results in course withdrawal after the mid-point of the term will result in a grade of F unless overruled by the student’s academic dean.

 In the semester preceding their return to the University, students on leaves of absence will be eligible to participate in such procedures as registration for classes.